mozilla/bigquery-etl/docs/reference/stage-deploys-continuous-integration.md

 Before changes, such as adding new fields to existing datasets or adding new datasets, can be deployed to production, bigquery-etl's [CI (continuous integration)](https://github.com/mozilla/bigquery-etl/blob/main/.circleci/config.yml) [deploys these changes to a stage environment](https://github.com/mozilla/bigquery-etl/blob/06d7baa3678509abc42ab190c6f1beabc920001c/.circleci/config.yml#L353) and uses these stage artifacts to run its various checks.

-Currently, the `bigquery-etl-integration-test` project serves as the stage environment.
+Currently, the `moz-fx-data-integration-tests` project serves as the stage environment.
 CI does have read and write access, but does at no point publish actual data to this project.
 Only UDFs, table schemas and views are published.
 The project itself does not have access to any production project, like `mozdata`, so stage artifacts cannot reference any other artifacts that live in production.

 Deploying artifacts to stage follows the following steps:
 1. Once a new pull-request gets created in bigquery-etl, CI will [pull in the `generated-sql` branch](https://github.com/mozilla/bigquery-etl/blob/06d7baa3678509abc42ab190c6f1beabc920001c/.circleci/config.yml#L367-L372) to [determine all files that show any changes compared to what is deployed in production](https://github.com/mozilla/bigquery-etl/blob/06d7baa3678509abc42ab190c6f1beabc920001c/.circleci/config.yml#L373-L384) (it is assumed that the `generated-sql` branch reflects the artifacts currently deployed in production).
 All of these changed artifacts (UDFs, tables and views) will be deployed to the stage environment.